wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-dotnet-diagnostics.md

 **Q.** If I have already installed the Diagnostics 1.1 Extension on my role or VM how do I upgrade to Diagnostics 1.2 or 1.3?

-**A.** If you specified “–Version “1.*”" when you installed Diagnostics 1.1, the next time your role restarts or the VM reboots it will be automatically updated to the most recent version matching the regular expression “1.*” If “–Version “1.1”” when you installed Diagnostics 1.1 you can update a newer version be re-executing the Set- cmdlet and specifying the version you want to install.
+**A.** If you specified "-Version "1.*"" when you installed Diagnostics 1.1, the next time your role restarts or the VM reboots it will be automatically updated to the most recent version matching the regular expression "1.*" If "-Version "1.1"" when you installed Diagnostics 1.1 you can update a newer version be re-executing the Set- cmdlet and specifying the version you want to install.

 **Q.** How are tables named?